What is pectin? Why do we need/use pectin?

-Don't you need to process/boil the jars in a hot water bath once the jam is finished?
+Do you need to process/boil the jars in a hot water bath once the jam is finished?

 How do I ensure I have the jar sealed properly?

-Once the sterilized, warm jar is filled and two-piece lids are applied, turn the lid as far as it will go.
 After the jam or jelly has cooled, a jar is properly sealed if the lid is curved down and remains so when pressed.
 This may take up to 24 hours.

 What is the difference between jam and jelly?

 Jellies are made from the fruit juice squeezed from the fruit.
 Jams are made from crushed or cut-up fruit, which break up during cooking.
 Jams are thick but not as firm as jellies.